Dear Parents and Carers,

 While schools remained closed, it is very important that your children are still getting their music education.
 Music education at home is easy and fun.
 It can involve putting on one of your favourite songs, and singing and dancing along.
 If you have instruments, why not do a bit of guided play together?
 If you don’t have instruments, why not use some house-hold items to make sounds?
 Pots and spoons can be pretty noisy, but plastic wrap around a plastic container makes a quiet drum.
 Let your imaginations run wild!

 Every week I will also be setting your children a specific music task.
+Please have them follow the task for their year group.
 These should take around 30 minutes to complete, and will require just a few simple items.
 They can be done alone, or in small groups.
 If you are having fun, why not try another year group’s activity?

 If you don’t have access to internet at home, your child can sing one of their favourite songs to warm up.
 Why not join them?